Cat3457/Cat3457/README.md

 - 👋 Hi, I’m @Cat3457
 - 👀 I’m interested in making games, drawing and stuff
-- 🌱 I’m currently learning how to translate krunker to other languages
+- 🌱 I'm currently learning how to actualy program in some languages that are gonna be useful to know